Top 5 Easiest Dogs to Train in 2026: A Pro's Guide

 Active owners, service work, families with older children.

-4. Labrador Retriever: America's sweetheart
+4. Labrador Retriever: A beloved family dog

 Temperament: